HubTou/conjuguer/README.md

 The results are only as good (or bad) as what's included in the dictionary used.
 The data in both the ABU and DELA dictionaries obviously contains errors, often on the same verbs...
 I do not know yet the proportion of correct conjugations.
-For example, "aimer" is OK, but "sortir" is horribly wrong!

 I do not have a French localized version yet, which is weird for a French language utility.

 ## BUGS
-There are probably lots of peculiarities that would need specific processing, the verbs conjugated with the "etre" auxiliary for example.
+There are probably lots of peculiarities that would need specific processing, the verbs conjugated with the "etre" auxiliary when used with a pronoun for example.

 Though the software is probably mostly correct, I will consider it as Beta quality till I get a better idea of the quality of the source data and offer a way to improve it...